Fast track your treatment

 Your consultant might ask that you lose any excess weight before surgery.
 Losing weight can reduce the risk of complications happening during surgery and may speed up your recovery process.

-Many people question how far to walk after knee replacement surgery.
+Many people question how far to walk after a knee replacement operation.
 Your activity levels should be relatively high both before and after surgery (low-impact, gentle walking is best).
 You should not perform high-impact exercise after surgery as this could actually put your recovery at risk.

 You should avoid drinking alcohol for at least 48 hours before having knee replacement surgery.
 Please speak with your consultant about this.